skilesare/droute/pm/user_stories_droute.md

 30. AA Service IWT distribute relevant registrations to assigned publishing canisters STI don't require a query call back to the main canister for registration info.

+32. AA DepDev IWT assign a set of destinations that the system can round robin notification to STI can scale my listeners if necessary.

+33. AA DepDev IWT have the system ask me if a subscription is valid before it starts broadcasting STI don't get unwanted messages.

+34. AA Service IWT chunk broadcasts STI don't overrun the cycle limit.

+35. AA AppDev IWT limit who can subscribe to my events STI maintain privacy.

+36. AA DepDev IWT have the option to have my subscription measured in start/stoped mode STI can register my sub without immediately getting blasted with events incase I need to do further config.

+37. AA AppDev IWT query the service for my eventID or eventUserID and get back a report on how that event was handled STI can audit my application

+# Completed user stories

+2. AA DepDev IWT subscribe to events of another app STI can trigger processing in my app based on that information.

+Status: Completed

+19. AA DepDev IWT have the option to have events pushed to me by dRoute STI can handle them automatically.

+Status: Completed

 31. AA AppDev IWT assign a discoverable ID to my events STI can find them later.

 Status: Completed

+# Discarded user stories

-32. AA DepDev IWT assign a set of destinations that the system can round robin notification to STI can scale my listeners if necessary.
+20. AA DepDev IWT have the option to have events queue up STI can handle them at my own pace.

-33. AA DepDev IWT have the system ask me if a subscription is valid before it starts broadcasting STI don't get unwanted messages.
+Status: Discarded - I think we can handle this with just an event processing canister and the only thing a user has to do is to point the subscription to their processing canisters